nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisite: The meeting list contains at least 1 meeting and the first meeting is taking placing in `KFC, Singapore Central`.
     1. Test case: `editmeet 1 l/KFC, Singapore Central`

-        Expected: The application displays a message to indicate that there is no changes in any field.
+        Expected: The application displays a message to indicate that there is no changes found in any field.

 ### Delete Meeting